 Several nutrients, including vitamins K2 and D3, zinc, and copper, help maintain hair follicle function and support healthy hair.

-In addition, omega-3 fatty acids, vitamin C, and the vitamin B complex are vital for skin and scalp integrity and can help lower the risk of hair loss linked to poor scalp health.
+In addition, omega-3 fatty acids, vitamin C, and the vitamin B complex are important for overall skin and scalp health and contribute to maintaining standard hair structure and function.